-The Regional Board of Västra Götaland is the authority responsible for the registry and handling of personal data.
+The Regional Board of Västra Götaland has since the start of Q-IVF been the authority responsible for the registry and handling of personal data.
+This responsibility has during 2021 been transferred to Karolinska University hospital.
 The head of the Registry is professor Christina Bergh, Gothenburg and the registry coordinator is midwife Kia Borg.
 The steering group consists of representatives of the various IVF clinics in Sweden, representatives of patient networks, and statistician Karin Källén.
 Behavioral science competence is provided by Professor Gunilla Sydsjö, Linköping.
 The steering group meets regularly, with alternating chairpersons.
-The current chair is Kersti Lundin, Sahlgrenska.
+The current chair is Kersti Lundin, Sahlgrenska University hospital.
 The registry is financially supported by Sweden's regional governments, SKR.

-From being connected to Uppsala Clinical Research Center (UCR) during the first years, the current ITplatform is now MedSciNet, the same IT-platform used by the Pregnancy Registry.
+From being connected to Uppsala Clinical Research Center (UCR) during the first years, the current IT-platform is now MedSciNet, the same IT-platform as used by the Pregnancy Registry.
 Q-IVF is also affiliated with Registercentrum (QRC) in Stockholm.

-Over the last few years, comprehensive development work has been carried out aiming at reporting and presenting data "on-line" with daily updates and continuous presentation of results, a method which is to replace the current system using yearly compilations.
-The new method is already used by several clinics and is working well.
-Furthermore, this on-line method allows individual clinics to make use of much more up-to-date data, which is supporting in the clinics' pursuit of qualitative work.
-New patient groups have been added, for example single mothers, women in need of treatment to preserve their fertility, and patients with gender dysphoria.
+Over the last few years, comprehensive development work has been carried out aiming at reporting and presenting data "on-line" with daily updates and continuous presentation of results, replacing the previous system using yearly compilations.
+The new method is now used by all IVF clinics and is working well.
+Furthermore, this on-line method allows individual clinics to make use of much more up-to-date data, which is supporting the clinics' pursuit of qualitative work.
+New patient groups have been added, for example single women, women in need of treatment to preserve their fertility, and patients with gender dysphoria.